freenas/freenas-docs/userguide/vms.rst

 See
 `cu(1) <https://www.freebsd.org/cgi/man.cgi?query=cu>`__
-for more information on operating :command:`cu`.
+for more information on using :command:`cu`.

 .. index:: Running VMs